 3. The 2022 Toyota RAV4 doesn’t offer great legroom up front

 Edmunds says the front passenger seat in the 2022 Toyota RAV4 is uncomfortable.
 “As for the front seats, they are nicely sculpted and padded appropriately, but the seat bottoms begin to feel flat on longer drives.”
 This indicates a low-quality material inside and out of the seats and definitely won’t do well if you’re a long-term owner.
 The reviewer also noted that the passenger side does not have much adjustment ability.
 That tends to make it challenging to find a comfortable position in which to sit.

 Additionally, Edmunds noted that the seat quality and comfort could be upgraded, but only with the Limited trim.
-What this means is you’ll have to pay a minimum of $37,000 (estimated by Car and Driver) for comfortable front seats in your 2022 RAV4.
+What this means is you’ll have to pay a minimum of $37,000 for comfortable front seats in your 2022 RAV4.
 That’s nearly $10,000 more than the LE base model, making it much less affordable than other options in the same segment.

 Should you buy a 2022 Toyota RAV4?

 By no means is the 2022 Toyota RAV4 a lousy SUV.
 It’s a great SUV with some minor flaws that could give rivals the advantage.
 With options like the Honda CR-V and Mazda CX-5 available, the RAV4 needs to be perfect.